 Just wander.
 New Haven is completely walkable (or bikeable!) and we recommend you do a fair bit of wandering while you explore the nine squares of the downtown area.
 Meander to Wooster Square to take in some of New Haven’s oldest homes and stop by the Wooster Square Farmers Market for warm apple cider donuts.
 A Yale campus tour is both beautiful and enlightening, and a great way to experience New Haven from a lively student’s perspective.

-If you’d prefer to have a day pre-designed, get in touch with Taste of New Haven Tours ($55) for informative and fun sightseeing jaunts from 11am-4pm that touch on a variety of New Haven attractions.
+If you’d prefer to have a day pre-designed try a self guided Walking Tour of New Haven Architecture (free).
+Or get in touch with Taste of New Haven Tours ($55) for informative and fun sightseeing jaunts from 11am-4pm that touch on a variety of New Haven attractions.
 A popular choice is the Pizza & Pints bike tour…what more could you ask for?

-Ride Metro North from Grand Central about two hours to New Haven.
+Ride Metro-North from Grand Central about two hours to New Haven.
 You should probably grab a cab from the station to your accommodations, but after that all you’ll need is your own two feet.
-Go to www.infonewhaven.com for more local travel tips and events like New Haven Restaurant Week (November 2-7, 2014).
+Go to www.visitnewhaven.com for more local travel tips and events like New Haven Restaurant Week.

 Carly Pifer is a freelance writer who has been known to follow whims inspired by romantic movie scenes or colorful street style shots to India, Japan, Tunisia and Argentina.
 After stints living in Seoul, Boston, Paris and Los Angeles, writing and searching for something intangible, she landed somewhat steadily in Brooklyn and has begun to find inspiration in her more immediate surroundings (and also the permanence of her bookshelf).
 She writes about fashion for Refinery29 and has been known to pack an outfit per day on backpacking trips.
 Please visit her website to read her travel diaries and other writing on the web at www.carlypifer.com or follow her on instagram .